by Susan Flantzer

 Participants

-One of King Charles III’s grandchildren and three of Queen Camilla’s grandchildren and one of her great-nephews participated.
+One of King Charles III’s grandchildren and three of Queen Camilla’s grandchildren and one of her great-nephews participated in the coronation.

 - Gus Lopes, the Queen’s grandson, son of her daughter Laura Lopes